A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract discretisation analysis

 Since in general the material derivative and Ritz projection do not commute, we must provide a further estimate for this material derivative of the error $z - \pi_h z$.
-First we notice that we can take a time derivative of \eqref{eq:ritz} and use \eqref{eq:bh-formula} and \eqref{eq:bkappa-formula} or \eqref{eq:bkappatilde-formula} to see that $\mdh \Pi_h z$ satisfies
+First, we derive an equation for $\mdh \Pi_h z$.